Pharmacovigilance: Risk/benefit profile of drugs

-Clinical trials do, in general, tell a good deal about how well a drug works.
-They provide information that should be reliable for larger populations with the same characteristics as the trial group – age, gender, state of health, ethnic origin, and so on though target clinical populations are typically very different from trial populations with respect to such characteristics.
+Clinical trials provide quantitative estimates of drug efficacy and safety in carefully selected, homogeneous populations.
+However, trial populations typically differ significantly from actual clinical populations in age, comorbidities, concomitant medication use, severity of illness, renal and hepatic function, and ethnic origin.
+These differences can limit the generalizability of trial findings and may necessitate additional safety monitoring or dosing adjustments in diverse real-world patient populations.

 The variables in a clinical trial are specified and controlled, but a clinical trial can never tell you the whole story of the effects of a drug in all situations.
 In fact, nothing could tell you the whole story, but a clinical trial must tell you enough; "enough" being determined by legislation and by contemporary judgements about the acceptable balance of benefit and harm.
 Ultimately, when a drug is marketed it may be used in patient populations that were not studied during clinical trials (children, the elderly, pregnant women, patients with co-morbidities not found in the clinical trial population, etc.) and a different set of warnings, precautions or contraindications (where the drug should not be used at all) for the product's labeling may be necessary in order to maintain a positive risk/benefit profile in all known populations using the drug.